0xd4d/dnlib/README.md

     var mod = ModuleDefMD.Load(@"C:\myfile.dll");
     mod.LoadPdb();	// Will load C:\myfile.pdb if it exists

-To save a PDB file, create a `ModuleCreationOptions` / `NativeModuleWriterOptions` and set its `WritePdb` property to `true`.
+To save a PDB file, create a `ModuleWriterOptions` / `NativeModuleWriterOptions` and set its `WritePdb` property to `true`.
 By default, it will create a PDB file with the same name as the output assembly but with a `.pdb` extension.
 You can override this by writing the PDB file